-When you reach the town of Beardmore, pull over for pictures beside the World’s Largest Snowman at 10 metres tall.
-He is often dressed for the season.
+Be sure to stop in Beardmore for pictures beside the World’s Largest Snowman.
+He stands 10 metres tall and is often dressed for the season.
 On our fall visit, he had his fishing rod ready to cast.

 The shear cliffs around Orient Bay, known as the Palisades of the Pijitawabik, are some of the highest elevations in Ontario.

 About a billion years ago, magma oozed into the area’s sedimentary rocks, cooling into horizontal sills of hard, igneous rock.
 For hundreds of thousands of years, erosion by water and ice carried away the less resistant sedimentary rock.
 The igneous sills are the top of the towering cliffs of the Palisades.

 For an up-close look, hike the Palisades Hiking Trail.
 The 10-kilometre trail, along the ridge of the palisades, has four lookouts over Orient Bay.
 The trailhead is at gps coordinates (49.31025, -88.1023).

 Another great hike begins about two kilometres south (49.292, -88.0974), across from a gas plant.
 The trail to Go-Mar Falls (or Gorge Creek Falls) is a short 3-kilometre out-and-back hike.
 Go east along the power line for about 1.1 kilometres.
 At a small creek, look for a worn trail on its right-hand side and follow it to the bottom of the falls.

 Continue on Highway 11 to Nipigon where it meets Highway 17.
 Both highways continue to Thunder Bay.

 Spend a few days exploring all the attractions in the Nipigon area.
 There are a number of options for overnight accommodation.